apache/doris/docs/en/administrator-guide/config/be_config.md

 * Description: Configure the merge policy of the cumulative compaction stage.
 Currently, two merge policy have been implemented, num_based and size_based.
 * Default value: size_based

 In detail, ordinary is the initial version of the cumulative compaction merge policy.
 After a cumulative compaction, the base compaction process is directly performed.
 The size_based policy is an optimized version of the ordinary strategy.
 Versions are merged only when the disk volume of the rowset is of the same order of magnitude.
-After the compaction, the output rowset which satifies the conditions is promoted to the base compaction stage.
+After the compaction, the output rowset which satisfies the conditions is promoted to the base compaction stage.
 In the case of a large number of small batch imports: reduce the write magnification of base compact, trade-off between read magnification and space magnification, and reducing file version data.

 ### `cumulative_size_based_promotion_size_mbytes`